-- EN 14181 ("Stationary source emissions Quality assurance of automated measuring systems") for quality assurance of the CEMS18. - Supporting guidance can be found in CEN/TR 15983:2010 ("Stationary source emissions - Guidance on the application of EN 14181:2004") - EN 15259 ("Stationary source emissions Requirements for the measurement sections and sites and for the measurement objective, plan and report"): This standard describes how to achieve accurate and reliable results in emission testing, including in relation to sampling position.
+- EN 14181 ("Stationary source emissions Quality assurance of automated measuring systems") for quality assurance of the CEMS19. - EN 15259 ("Stationary source emissions Requirements for the measurement sections and sites and for the measurement objective, plan and report"): This standard describes how to achieve accurate and reliable results in emission testing, including in relation to sampling position.